alxers/book_of_proof/7_chapter.md

 Uniqueness proofs.
 "There is a uniq *x* for which P(x)".
 Such a statement asserts that there is exactly one example x for which P(x) is true.
 To prove it, we must produce an example x = d for which P(d) is true, and we must show that d is the only such example.

+Proposition.
+Suppose a, b in N. Then there exists a unique d in N for which: An integer m is a multiple of d if and only if m = ax + by for some x, y in Z.